opensquare-network/dotreasury/README.md

 ## How to run Server package

-The server package implements a set of RESTful APIs to serve data that collected by Scan, and provide functionalities like users system, comments, admin etc..
+The server package implements a set of RESTful APIs to serve data collected by Scan and provide functionalities like users system, comments, admin, etc...

 In packages/server/.env file, you should add the following configurations.